-Development Type Rate/Tonne/ km Travel Distance used to calculate Contribution Developer Contribution/ tonne Mines, Extractive Industries, and/or development processing quarried/mined material - with the following annual extraction: ≤20,000 m 3 \$0.072 10 km \$0.72 >20,000 m 3 \$0.072 15 km \$1.08 Other Heavy Haulage traffic generating developments - \$0.072 equivalent st el distance and tandard axles development
+Development Type \$Levy/Tonne/Km Travel Distance Developer Contribution/tonne Mines, Extractive Industries, and/or development processing quarried/mined material - with the following annual extraction: ≤20,000 m3 \$0.18 10 km \$1.80 >20,000 m 3 \$0.18 15 km \$2.70 Other Heavy Haulage Traffic Generating Developments - \$0.18 Based on travel distance and equivalent standard axles generated by development

-Note1.
-Contributions under this Plan shall be levied annually and based upon lodgement of annual returns itemising extraction rates for the previous financial year.
+Note1 Contributions under this Plan shall be levied annually and based upon lodgement of annual returns itemising extraction rates for the previous financial year.

-Note3.
+Note2.
 Rates provided were correct at the time this Plan was adopted and are subject to variation based upon CPI.